docker/docs/content/security/for-admins/single-sign-on/configure/configure-idp.md

 2. Select **1.
 Assign users and groups**.
 3. Add users that will be allowed to use the app.

-In the Docker Console, paste the following values obtained in the previous steps to continue configuration:
+In Docker Hub or Admin Console, paste the following values obtained in the previous steps to continue configuration:

 - **Client ID**
 - **Client Secret**